haohaom1/BigelowResearch/README.md

 ### Results and Analysis

 These visualizations have helped biologists and ecologists at Bigelow Laboratory understand the effect of a kelp farm in the vicinity of a mussels.
-It is clear from the heatmaps that the kelp has an impact on the mussel growth, but whether the impact is positive or negative is yet to be determined.
-Therefore, definite conclusions on the effects of the kelp farm cannot be drawn yet.
+My heatmaps have spotted an interesting anomaly: in some months, such as March 2018, the kelp seemed to have a negative effect on the surrounding.
+However, in other months, such as May 2017, the kelp seems to lower surrounding CO_2 levels.
+Therefore, a definitive conclusion cannot be established at this time, but it is clear that the kelp has an effect in its surroundings.

 ### Tools and Packages

 I made my plots and visualizations using Matplotlib in Python.
-Data cleaning and processing was done using Pandas.
+Data cleaning and processing was done using Pandas in Python.
+Some techniques I used were Bilateral Filtering and Gaussian Process for heatmaps.